Information

 You appear to be using an unsupported browser, and it may not be able to display this site properly.
 You may wish to upgrade your browser.

-Once Disclosure Scotland has processed your application, they'll post you a certificate.
+Once your disclosure application is processed, Disclosure Scotland will send you a certificate.
 For higher level disclosures, they'll also send a certificate to the organisation you applied with.

 All certificates include: